kube-green/kube-green/README.md

 ## Install

-To install *kube-green* just clone this repository and run:
+To install *kube-green* just clone this repository, check out to the latest stable tag, and run:

 ```sh
 make deploy